MicrosoftDocs/quantum-docs-pr/articles/techniques/testing-and-debugging.md

 On physical quantum hardware, where the no-cloning theorem prevents examination of quantum state, the `Assert` and `AssertProb` operations simply return `()` with no other effect.

-The <xref:microsoft.quantum.extensions> namespace provides several more functions of the `Assert` family which allow us to check more advanced conditions.
+The <xref:microsoft.quantum.diagnostics> namespace provides several more functions of the `Assert` family which allow us to check more advanced conditions.

 ## Dump Functions